baritonehands/jitsi-gcp/README.md

 **Note**: The openssl commands are required to generate random secure passwords.

+Once things are running, you can grab the external IP of the jitsi-web instance from the console UI, or use gcloud:

+    gcloud compute instances describe jitsi-web --format='get(networkInterfaces[0].accessConfigs[0].natIP)'

 To destroy, run the delete command:

     gcloud deployment-manager deployments delete jitsi